Algorithm Selection Guide

 Best for:

-• Semi-supervised community detection
+• Label-seeded (semi-supervised) community detection

 • Known seed communities